alexandroid000/talks/oulu/talk.md

 Questions
 ---------

-> - How far can the robot get with just one bounce rule (or two, or three...)?
+> - Where can the robot go with just one bounce rule (or two, or three...)?
-> - How robust are these strategies to uncertainty?
+> - How can we make strategies robust to uncertainty?
-> - What is the effect of environment geometry?
-What environments are
-    easy to navigate with this type of motion and what environments are hard?
+> - What environment geometries are easy to navigate with this type of motion and what environments are hard?

 Interesting Baseline Behaviors
 ------------------------------

 Iterating the same rule can cause cycles and trapping regions: